 3. Expect to Pay Just For Them to Look at the Problem

 Remember, a mobile RV repair service has to come to you.
-They have to take the time and put the miles on their vehicle to come out to your RV.
-You’re paying for the convenience and that often means a fee just for them to look at and diagnose the problem.
+They have to take the time and put the miles on their vehicle to come out to your rig.
+You’re paying for the convenience of a mobile service appointment and that often means a fee just for them to look at and diagnose the problem.

 That’s another reason why you should make sure to call a reputable technician with the skills to take care of your repair.
 Make sure to clearly explain the issue to them on the phone before paying for them to come the whole way out to the campground.

 The last thing you want is to pay an RV technician $100 for a quick service call only to find out they can’t fix the issue and you need to call another repair service to come out and actually fix the problem.

 Here’s how NOT to be smart:

 - You’re at a campground and your A/C stops working in your RV.